JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 * Local light sampling would greatly help NEE quality for specular GI.
 Currently, NEE is heavily undersampled.
 DLSS-RR does its best, but you can see some cross-stich patterns on glossy reflections where the denoiser is struggling.
 * Path guiding for GI would help with tracing glossy paths.
 * Experimenting with ReSTIR for both specular DI and specular GI.
+* Potentially terminating a specular GI path into the world cache sooner based on total roughness/cone-spread of the path.

 ## Performance and Quality Results